Army Reconnaissance Detachment 10: Known operations

+The ARD10 was deployed to Tel Aviv in June 2025, following the outbreak of the Twelve-Day War, in order to ensure the protection of the Swiss embassy and its staff.

 Work conditions

 All ARD 10 soldiers are allowed a maximum of 20 days off from active service with the unit, as well as additional 5 days if required.

 Accommodations in terms of living quarters and food are taken care of by the unit itself without having the individual soldier pay.
 ARD 10 soldiers stay in the unit for 5 years.
 Efforts are underway to raise it up to 10 years of service.

 The soldiers are paid according to their marital status and economic standing.
 Extra pay ranges from 397 to 5,156 Swiss francs.
 Others are paid 4,111 Swiss francs if they have children with extra pay that includes 2,654 Swiss francs.
 ARD 10 soldiers are also paid if they are deployed abroad, depending on the nature of their mission.
 Soldiers are paid additionally 6.17 Swiss francs per hour for participating in night duties.

 All ARD 10 soldiers have insurance as provided by the Swiss military.

 In addition, ARD 10 soldiers are to reimbursed according to federal law with an accommodation maximum of 130 Swiss francs.